vicious-widgets/vicious/contrib/README.md

 vicious.contrib.pop
   -

-vicious.contrib.pulse
+**vicious.contrib.pulse**

-    - provides volume levels of requested pulseaudio sinks and functions to manipulate them
+Provides volume levels of requested pulseaudio sinks and functions to manipulate them

+- Arguments
-    - takes the name of a sink as an optional argument.  a number will be interpret as an index, if no argument is given, it will take the first-best
+  * takes the name of a sink as an optional argument.  a number will be interpret as an index, if no argument is given, it will take the first-best
-    - to get a list of available sinks use the command: pacmd list-sinks | grep 'name:'
+  * to get a list of available sinks use the command: pacmd list-sinks | grep 'name:'
+- Returns
-    - returns 1st value as the volume level
+  * returns 1st value as the volume level
 - vicious.contrib.pulse.add(percent, sink)
-    - @percent is a number, which increments or decrements the volume level by its value in percent
+  * @percent is a number, which increments or decrements the volume level by its value in percent
-    - @sink optional, same usage as in vicious.contrib.pulse
+  * @sink optional, same usage as in vicious.contrib.pulse
-    - returns the exit status of pacmd
+  * returns the exit status of pacmd
 - vicious.contrib.pulse.toggle(sink)
-    - inverts the volume state (mute -> unmute; unmute -> mute)
+  * inverts the volume state (mute -> unmute; unmute -> mute)
-    - @sink optional, same usage as in vicious.contrib.pulse
+  * @sink optional, same usage as in vicious.contrib.pulse
-    - returns the exit status of pacmd
+  * returns the exit status of pacmd

 vicious.contrib.rss
   -